changshin/NoteCalendar/README.md

 ## Angular View notes Example Project

 This is a Angular example project to view notes with their due date on a calenda.
 It is a simple demo project that has no backend API and database.
-Fake noets are created and saved in local storage when you start it.
+Fake notes are created and saved in local storage when you start it.

 ## Installation

 1. Check node and npm version.

-`
+``
 node --version
 npm --version
-`
+``
 If you didn't find node and npm, install node and npm in termial.

 `https://nodejs.org/en/download/`

 2. Install @angular/cli in terminal

 `npm install - g @angular/cli`

 [Angular CLI]: https://cli.angular.io/

 3. Download the project or git clone